ai-autocoder/vscode-todo/README.md

 ## Contribution

-I welcome contributions to the VSCode Tasks extension.
+I welcome contributions to the VSCode Todo extension.
 Feel free to submit pull requests, report issues, or suggest new features through the project's GitHub repository.

 ## License